jwbannister/sensitCal/README.md

 # sensitCal

-This package is deprecated, moved to sensitAlert
+This package is deprecated, moved to sensitAlert directory in portal-shared-core repository